Wolox/redux-recompose/README.md

 const getTickets = ({ nextPage }) => api.get(`/tickets?page=${nextPage}`);
 ```

+#### Remember

+Remember to dispatch the paginated action whit refresh in false only when the `targetLoading` isn't true.
+So you will have to make a check in the `handleReachedEnd`

 ## Middlewares

 Middlewares allow to inject logic between dispatching the action and the actual desired change in the store.
 Middlewares are particularly helpful when handling asynchronous actions.